Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/layout/columns.md

 ### Order classes

 Use `.order-` classes for controlling the **visual order** of your content.
 These classes are responsive, so you can set the `order` by breakpoint (e.g., `.order-1.order-md-2`).
-Includes support for `1` through `5` across all six grid tiers.
+Includes support for `1` through `5` across all eight grid tiers.
 If you need more `.order-*` classes, you can modify the default number via Sass variable.

 {{< example class="bd-example-row" >}}
 <div class="container text-center">